Ziiics/Cloud_Notes/RawNotes/CloudEssentials.md

 To enter to VPC, we must attach internet gateway.
 AWS Direct Connect can also be used to esatablish priavte, dedicated fiber connection form data center to AWS.

+Different ways to conntect to AWS Cloud
+- AWS Client VPN - advanced authemtication, remote accessm elastic and fully managed, all managed by AWS.
+- AWS Site-to-Site VPN - creates secure and private corrention between sites.
+- AWS Private Link - not need gateeway, NAT, or anything.
+Uses VPC as controller to control connected API endpoints, sites, services, and resources. traffic jam is possible.
+- AWS Direct Connect - uses dedicated private connection between network and VPC.
+It bypass the internet and reliable for massive data transfer.
+- Additional gateway,
+  - AWS Transit Gateway - connect to VPC and on-premises networks through a central hub.
+  - NAT Gateway - connect instance in private subnet to outside
+  - Amazon API Gateway - uses API (Application Programming Interface).
+  - Virtual Privaete Gateway - to connectprivate subnet in VPC to data center.

+NACL and Security Group (all is user responsibility)
+- Network ACL - control traffic at the subnet level.
+Stateless so it will check all traffic without remembering its state.
+- Security groups - control traffic at resource level.
+Deny all traffic by default unless stated otherwise.
+Stateful and will remember previous decisions for incoming packets.
+Fine grained.

+Other Resources
+- Amaon Route53 - DNS that translate website name to IP address
+- Amazon CloudFront - CDN (Content Delivery Network)
+- AWS Global Accelerator - uses intelligent traffic routing and fast failover.
+Example use cases include global gaming company and financial services applications.

+# 6. Storage

+Different type of storage,
+- Block Storage - persistent, low-latency attached to EC2 instances llike physical hard drives.
+Deivid data into block.
+Can be encrypted, backed up, and modified while in use.
+Two primary block storage services:
+  - Amazon EC2 instance store - unmanaged non-persistent, high performance attached directly to EC2 instances for temporary data since all data will be deleted when the instance stop.
+  - Amazon Elastic Block Store (EBS) - managed and persistances in EC2 intances.
+    - Ensure data protection through auto repliation within the same AZ.
+    - Do backups by using snapshots, means that it only backup the chnages that happen.
+- Object Storage - Keep data (called metadata) as object with its unique ID.
+To change part of data, you have to change the whole image, good for data that don't constantly change.
+Exmaple service include S3 (Simpler Storage Services)
+- File Storage - shared file systems accessible over the network, can be accessed simultaneously.
+Two primary file storage services:
+  - EFS (Elastic File System) - fully managed, scalable NFS file system
+  - FSx - managed file storage for popular file systems like Windows, Lustre, and NetApp ONTAP.
+- Additional storage services
+  - AWS Storage Gateway - fully managed, hybrid, unlimited cloud storage.
+  - AWS Elastic Disaster Recovery - streamlines the recovery to your physical, virtual, and cloud-based servers into AWS.

+AWS Shared responsiblity
+- Fully managed - customer responsible for customer data and client-side data encryption only.
+- Managed services - additional of server-side encryptiona nd network traffic protection also becomes customer responsibility.
+- Unmanaged services - The responsibility of manaaged service plys platform and pps management, OS, netowrk, and firewall configuration.

+Amazon Data Lifecycle Manager - to define policies to help automate snapshot lifecucle amnagement.
+The steps are,
+1. Create an EBS snapshots policy
+2. Elect target resource types (can either be ENS volume or EC2 instance)
+3. Exclude volume, narrow down the data to be included in the snapshots
+4. Set custom schedules
+5. Apply additional actions, as tags or corr-account sharing, etc.

+S3 - Object Storage that can store unlimited amounts fo data in AWS Cloud.
+- Have 11 9's percent durability
+- Features versioning, lifecycle management, various storage classes.
+- S3 bucket is kept as S3 object.
+- Unlimited storage, everything is private by default.

+S3 Storage Classes
+- S3 Standard - for general purpose, quixk retrieval for data accessed regularly, like dynamic websites.
+- S3 Intelligent-Tiering - useful when data has unknow or changing access patterns.
+Have frequent access tier, infrequent, and archive instanct access tier.
+Data will ne moved to the most cost-effective storage tier.
+- S3 Standard Infrequent Access (Standard IA) - access less frequently but require rapid access.
+Ideal for long-term backups, disaster recovery files.
+- S3 Express One Zone - store data in a single AZ to deliver consistent single-digit milisecond data.
+Cost 80% less than S3 Standard.
+- S3 Glacier Instant Retrieval - for data rarelyl accessed and requires milisecond retrieval.
+- S3 Glacier Flexible Retrieval - for adat accessed 1-2 tiems per yeat, can be minutes to hours
+- S3 Glacier Deep Archive - lowest cost, for long-term retention and default retrieval is 12 hours, retain data for 7-10 years or longer.
+- S3 Outposts - deliver object storage to on-premises using Amazon S3 APIs and features.

+S3 Lifecycle configurations:
+- Transition actions: define when objects should transition to another storage class
+- Expiration actions: define when objects expire and should be permanently deleted.